-£100,000 of follow-on funding has been awarded by the Arts and Humanities Research Council (AHRC) to the RCM for Healthy Performer, a 12 month project which builds on the Musical Impact project.
-Healthy Performer will include network building, asset mapping and the systematic evaluation of current health resources and practices across the performing arts sector, from music to dance, drama, physical theatre and circus arts, ensuring that the outcomes of Musical Impact can reach the widest possible community of beneficiaries.
+£100,000 of follow-on funding was awarded by the Arts and Humanities Research Council (AHRC) to the RCM for Healthy Performer, a 12 month project which built on the Musical Impact project.
+Healthy Performer included network building, asset mapping and the systematic evaluation of current health resources and practices across the performing arts sector, from music to dance, drama, physical theatre and circus arts, ensuring that the outcomes of Musical Impact reached the widest possible community of beneficiaries.

 Driven by a clear need and demand to support performers’ health more effectively, Healthy Conservatoires was created as a legacy network of Musical Impact (2013-2018), serving as a mechanism through which knowledge and good practice in the performing arts can be promoted nationally.
 Supported by the Association for Performing Arts Medicine (BAPAM) and Conservatoires UK (CUK).the Healthy Performer project will grow and transform the Healthy Conservatoires community, extending the reach of Musical Impact research across other performing arts, generating innovative action, providing leadership and advocacy, and stimulating new, interdisciplinary exchange of good practice